loraa23/CS-351-Group-Project/README.md

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**

+We plan to use SQLite for this project.
+Since this app will be rather small-scale, SQLite is sufficient since it's lightweight and the database can be stored on a single file locally.

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**

+The database will store information about the user's schedule as well as CTA and Metra schedules.
+This will include tables that stores the student's account information, UIC buildings and rooms, transit routes, and commute times.

 ## Third-Party API Integration